 ● Best stories have the best endings and produce the best fruits within us.

-Our true stories still evidence the absolute truth that inasmuch as we keep God's commandments we shall prosper in this Land (see, 2 Nephi 1:20; 2 Nephi 4:4; Jarom 1:9; Mosiah 1:7; Mosiah 2:22; Alma 36:1; Alma 37:13; Alma 38:1; Alma 48:15; and 4 Nephi 1:7).
+Many of us are willing to acknowledge and testify that our true stories evidence the absolute truth that inasmuch as we keep God's commandments we shall continue to prosper in this Promised Land (see and compare 2 Nephi 1:20; 2 Nephi 4:4; Jarom 1:9; Mosiah 1:7; Mosiah 2:22; Alma 36:1; Alma 37:13; Alma 38:1; Alma 48:15; and 4 Nephi 1:7).

 Looking forward, perhaps the highest standard of culture America has to share is how well we trust, practice and personify the pure and virtuous principles which God has given to us as a people and as a nation.
+Every eDictionary definition preceded by a 2 is a virtue which may be identified, selected and trusted as a pure and virtuous principle.

->>> JUDICIAL ACTIVISM. (as in justices or judges who willfully exceed their Constitutional authority while in office, or who accept bribes for political gain, or who viciously legislate from the bench, or who viciously issue counter-executive orders contrary to the voice of “We The People” and so on).
+>>> JUDICIAL ACTIVISM (as in justices or judges who willfully exceed their Constitutional authority while in office, or who accept bribes for political gain, or who viciously legislate from the bench, or who viciously issue counter-executive orders contrary to the Constitutional voice of “We The People” and so on).

 ● LAW: The Constitution of the United States.
 As an aid to help you formulate your best virtuous solution to the vicious problem of judicial activism, the pure and virtuous principles within our Constitution should not be overlooked.
 For example,